fndelacruz/RoboTask/README.md

 shown with the (TasksIndex), which consists of several tasks (TaskIndexItem).

 I will create forms (TaskForm, WorkerUserForm) to let users submit and accept tasks, respectively.
-Task creators can submit the task without choosing a worker user (TaskBestChoice), or can select a particular qualified worker user(TaskChooseWorker).
+Task creators can submit the task without choosing a worker user (TaskBestChoice, random selection), or can select a particular qualified worker user(TaskChooseWorker).

-[Details][phase-two]

-### Phase 3: Add style with Bootstrap and add seed data (0.5 days)

-Phase 3: I will use bootstrap to create a consistent style and flow to the application.
-I will add seed data to populate the user database, tasktypes, qualifications.
+I will start using bootstrap to create a consistent style and flow to the application.
+I will add persistent seed data to populate the user database, tasktypes, qualifications.
 I will also add tasks having colorful flavor text.

 [Details][phase-three]

-### Phase 4: Add notification/message system (2 days)
+### Phase 4: Add review system (2 days)

+Phase 4: I will add a review system for tasks.
+When a task is completed, the task creator can rate the respective worker's job performance and fill in an optional review text component.
+These reviews will feed into the worker user show page as an overall satisfaction percentage to help task creators choose which worker user to select for a task.

+[Details][phase-four]

+### Phase 5: Tasktype, and Qualifications Models.
+(2 days)

+Phase 5: This section may end up as a bonus depending on project timing.
+I will build the Tasktype and Qualification Models which add another layer of organization for tasks.
+Tasks belong_to a Tasktype (ex: delivery, guard duty, tutoring), and has_many Qualifications (ex: extra storage module, jetpack, cloaking).
+An example task: someone who wants a robot for a delivery Tasktype might require a robot with a jetpack for extra mobility, as well as an extra storage module for increased carrying capacity.

+Similar to the tasks, each worker user will has_many Tasktypes that they can perform and also will has_many Qualifications.
+A worker user will be considered a valid applicant for a task if the worker_user.tasktypes.include?(task.tasktype) && worker_user.qualifications.include?(task.qualifications).

+[Details][phase-five]

+### Phase 6: Styling Cleanup and addtional seeding (1 day)

+Phase 6: Adjust CSS of specific elements to have better application flow.
+Add additional transitions where to frequently accessed elements.
+I will add persistent seed data to populate the user database, tasktypes, qualifications.
+I will also add tasks having colorful flavor text.

+### Phase 7 (Bonus): Add notification/message system

-Phase 4: I will add a notification system that is triggered when a task is assigned to a worker user and when a task is completed.
+Phase 7: I will add a notification system that is triggered when a task is assigned to a worker user and when a task is completed.
 After an assignment event, a notification will be automatically sent from the task creator to the worker user, and vice versa, as a reminder for an accepted contract.
 When a task